-- Small H-G societies: Throughout most of human history, people lived in small-scale, mostly egalitarian societies. - Warfare over resources: These tribes often engaged in warfare with each other, over various resources. - Selfishness vs. Group behavior: Although selfish behavior can be beneficial for the individuals within a group, when groups intensively compete with each other (for example, during warfare), those groups that have more cooperative and less selfish members have the advantage.
+- They identify two main factors: warfare and multilevel selection - Small H-G societies: Throughout most of human history, people lived in small-scale, mostly egalitarian societies. - Warfare over resources: These tribes often engaged in warfare with each other, over various resources. - Selfishness vs. Group behavior: Although selfish behavior can be beneficial for the individuals within a group, when groups intensively compete with each other (for example, during warfare), those groups that have more cooperative and less selfish members have the advantage.
 Thus, human societies are subject to multilevel selection.